react-native-google-signin/docs/docs/errors.md

 `isErrorWithCode` can be used to avoid `as` casting when you want to access the `code` property on errors returned by the module.

-:::tip
+:::note
-This functionality is only available to sponsors️.
+`isErrorWithCode` is only available to sponsors️.
 [It takes just a few clicks to get access](install#accessing-the-private-package-for-sponsors) ❤️.
 :::

 ```ts